melissarlogan/VBAChallenge/README.md

 RowCount = Cells(Rows.Count, "A").End(xlUp).Row

-'1a) Create a ticker Index (make the ticker index move as the tickers increase)
+'1a) Create a ticker Index (make the ticker index move as the tickers increase) tickerIndex = 0

-For i = 0 To 11
-tickerIndex = tickers(i)

-'1b) Create three output arrays.
+'1b) Create three output arrays
-Dim tickerVolumes As Long
+Dim tickerVolumes(12) As Long
-Dim tickerStartingPrices As Single
+Dim tickerStartingPrices(12) As Single
-Dim tickerEndingPrices As Single
+Dim tickerEndingPrices(12) As Single
 ```

 #### Advantages of the Original Script (No Refactoring)
 1. The original VBA script worked and functioned as was intended meaning any changes will not impact the final result which was what Steve has requested.
-2. The original VBA ran in a similar amount of time as the refactored script.
-While the refactored script is faster, the time it took to refactor only shaved partial seconds off the run time.
-For the analysis of 12 stocks this difference is not material.
+2. The original VBA ran in a reasonable amount of time to analyze 12 stocks.
+While the refactored script is faster, it took more time to refactor than it did to originally build.
 #### Disadvantages of the Original Script (With Refactoring)
 1. The original script while functioning for the 12 stocks, would be harder to add in 1000’s of stocks.
 With refactoring this code is now more scalable if Steve’s parents were looking to analyze more stocks.
 2. With refactoring more indicators (comments) of what the code is doing is added making it easier to read by the end user.
 The original code was written by one person and would have been easy for the one person to make changes, however by taking the time to edit and improve this allows a different user to make changes and understand what is happening and going to happen in the code.